cirosantilli/linux-cheat/terminal.md

 When you press a key, X tells the terminal about the key press, and the terminal decides what to do with it.

-The typical thing that happens is that some program is reading from the terminal (bash shell, sh shell, python shell, etc)
+The typical thing that happens is that some program is reading from the terminal (bash shell, sh shell, python shell, etc.)

 What the terminal does on key presses is not officially standardized but the VT100 behavior became the de facto standard <http://en.wikipedia.org/wiki/VT100> so this is what computer terminal programs emulate.
 VT100 uses ASCII values only (0-127) with Ctrl + keys to reach the non alphanumerical values.

+### Null character

+TODO how to insert a literal null character?
+The usual representation is `^@`, but hitting `<c-v><c-s-2>` and variants did not work for me.

 ## ANSI escape codes